 - It takes less time to build – It takes less time to build a barndominium, especially if you buy a pre-fabricated frame and shell.
 The reduced time in putting up your barndo means you have more time to finish the interior.

 - It can be cheaper – Barndominiums use fewer building materials, making them more affordable than traditional houses.
 If you plan on going the DIY route, you can save a lot on labor costs and make your barndo even cheaper to build.
-You can then use the money you saved and splurge on furnishing your new home.
+However, it is important to hire professional sub-contractors for the work that you can’t DIY so easily, such as installing your barndo roof professionally.
+We recommend contacting this roofer in Huntsville who also serves surrounding areas in Alabama.
+It is better to save money on small jobs but leave the big ones to the experts.

 - It is easier to modify – Most barndominiums have open-plan concepts, so they’re easier to modify.
 In addition, the spacious floor areas of barndo will give you ample space if you intend to add a bedroom or bathroom in the future without having to knock down a wall.